Rape in China: Prevalence, analysis and statistics

-Rape in China is not widely discussed in the media.
-Luo Tsun-yin, a social psychologist at Shih Hsin University in Taiwan, asserts that fewer than one in 10 rape cases in China are reported.
+Luo Tsun-yin, a social psychologist at Shih Hsin University in Taiwan, asserts that fewer than 10% of rape cases are reported.

-The 2013 Multi-country Study on Men and Domestic Violence asked men in China if they had ever coerced a female partner into having sex (including alcohol facilitated rape).
-22.2% said yes.
-9.3% had done so in the past year.
-19.4% raped their partner.
-55% of the men who had raped had done so more than once and 9% had have so on four or more partners.
-86% cited sexual entitlement as their motive (the highest percentage in the study) and 57% answered that they raped out of boredom.
-72.4% experienced no legal consequences.
-1.7% had raped another man.
-25.1% who had raped reported first doing so as a teenager.
-2.2% admitted to having committed gang rape.
-A report conducted by the All-China Women's Federation estimated that close to ten percent of Chinese women who are involved in a relationship or are married experience physical or sexual violence.
+The 2013 Multi-country Study on Men and Domestic Violence asked Chinese men whether they had ever coerced a female partner into having sex (including alcohol facilitated rape): 22.2% said yes, 9.3% had done so in the past year, 19.4% raped their partner, 55% of the men who had raped had done so more than once, and 9% had done so to four or more partners; 86% cited sexual entitlement as their motive (the highest percentage in the study) and 57% answered that they raped out of boredom; 72.4% experienced no legal consequences, 1.7% had raped another man, 25.1% who had raped reported first doing so as a teenager, and 2.2% admitted to having committed gang rape.

-Recent research has found that there is no existing psychometric measure assessing attitudes toward rape in China.
+A report conducted by the All-China Women's Federation estimated that close to ten percent of married or committed Chinese women experience physical or sexual violence.
+Recent research has found that there exists no psychometric measure which can assess attitudes toward rape in China.
 For example, researchers found that men endorse the view that revealing clothing conveys consent for sex.